sandwichfarm/spryte/README.md

 # spryte

-A DVM for generating sprite sheets.
+A DVM for generating sprite sheets of a provided pubkey's followers' profile images.

-## Features
-- user
-  - [x] npub: Follows: Profile Images
-  - [ ] npub: custom emojis
-  - [ ] npub: Follows: Feed: Long Form Images
-  - [ ] npub: Followers: Profile Images
-  - [ ] npub: Feed: Image Thumbnails
-- generic
-  - [ ] naddr: user lists: profile images
-  - [ ] naddr: relay lsits: relay icons

 ## Components